 For some people, their hairline may recede over time.
 Others may notice a bald spot around the crown starting to get a bit more obvious than it was before.
 But it might not continue to the extent where you go completely bald.

-However, if a bald spot on your crown is one of the early signs of baldness, it may be impossible to completely stop it spreading across your scalp.
+However, if a bald spot on your crown is one of the early signs of baldness, it may be impossible to completely stop it from spreading across your scalp.
 This is especially true if you are suffering from male pattern baldness.
 In these cases, you may ultimately seek a hair transplant if you go completely bald.

 Bald spots on the crown are hard to completely eradicate.
-But there are a few things you can do to stop a bald spot spreading and encourage hair growth in the area.
+But there are a few things you can do to stop a bald spot from spreading and encourage hair growth in the area.

 In most cases, a crown bald spot is completely treatable and there is a whole range of different options that you can follow, from over the counter medication to more permanent treatments, like a crown hair transplant.

 The most important thing is to get to the root of the cause of your balding crown as different causes will require different solutions.
 To find out the specific cause, we’d recommend speaking to your GP or other healthcare professional about your symptoms.